Otherwise known as the A470, the Cambrian Way…

 A leisurely amble or a bracing walk, Mynydd Illtud common has a walk for everyone and all within a short distance of the National Park Visitor Centre with its facilities.
 Venture out to get panoramic views of all four mountain massifs which make up the Brecon Beacons.
-This specific route is a grade 2 walk - routes with some sections with slightly looser surfaces, slight gradients and gates but no stiles.
-There is also a lack of seats.
+This route is a grade 3 walk: routes with occasional long gradients, poor surfaces and kissing gates or stiles.
+There are no seats.

 4.2km / 2.61miles

 Mynydd Illtyd (OS grid reference SN978263) (postcode LD3 8ER)